GKAT-NeurIPS2021/GKAT-Experiments/README.md

-# GKAT_Experiments
+# Experiments

-This folder contains code & data needed to replicate the experiments in GKAT.
+This folder contains code & data needed to replicate the experiments in our paper.